 - And much more...

 The CUW Medical Assistant program is a certificate program and has a face-to-face and blended track.
-Both programs take place at our Miller Park Way and Beloit Center and can be completed in 13 months full-time, or 26 months part-time.
+Both programs take place at our Miller Park Way and Beloit Center and can be completed in 15 months full-time.

 - This format will allow students to work and care for family and course work based on their schedule.
 Instructors will be available online and at the center for any assistance the student may need.